emmacwatts/ECW_Thesis_Supplement/README.md

 ## RT-qPCR primer design

-`primer_design/primer_design.py` designs RT-qPCR primers for NbLab360
+`primer_design/primer_design.py` designs RT-qPCR primers for Lab3.6
 *Nicotiana benthamiana* gene models.
 It uses Primer3 to generate 70--200 bp products and prioritises pairs in which at least one primer overlaps a CDS exon boundary by at least five nucleotides.
 When a VIGS fragment can be located in a target CDS, primer pairs overlapping that region can be excluded.

-The large NbLab360 reference FASTA and GFF files are deliberately not included in this repository.
-Users must obtain them separately and provide their paths on the command line.
+The large NbLab360 reference FASTA and GFF files are not included in this repository.
+Users must obtain them from the LAB 3.6 genome annotation [Ranawaka et al., 2023](https://www.nature.com/articles/s41477-023-01489-8) and provide their paths on the command line.

 ### Installation